Spinal (lumbar) Decompression

 A physiotherapist will visit you to advise you on any restrictions and give you exercises to help you regain mobility.
 You may be advised to avoid bending, twisting or lifting anything heavy for the first six weeks following surgery.

 The length of your stay in hospital will depend on the degree of decompression performed.
-Be sure and discuss this with your surgeon.
+Most patients spend 1-4 nights in hospital and your consultant and nursing team will make sure you're safe and ready to go home.

 Any stitches or staples will be removed 10 - 14 days after your operation.